RaghaviRajumohan/rhythmsofdata/index.md

 </h3>

 <p>
-In this project, I developed a machine learning model to classify songs into genres based on audio features, including tempo, rhythm, and frequency, extracted directly from audio files.
-Through feature analysis, I identified key attributes that differentiate genres and trained a predictive model to achieve high classification accuracy.
-This work demonstrates the power of data-driven insights in understanding and organizing music.
-Applications include music recommendation systems, playlist curation, and enhancing audience engagement strategies in the music industry.
+This machine learning model can classify songs into genres based on their audio features, such as tempo, rhythm, and frequency.
+Key characteristics for each genre were identified that distinguishes them and trained a predictive model.
+This work has applications in music recommendation systems, and playlist curation applications
 </p>

 <p>